-DRPT is the direct recipient for some FTA program funds, which are then distributed to recipients throughout Virginia.
-These FTA programs include: 5303, 5307 Governors Apportionment, 5311, and 5339.
-DRPT is also a direct recipient for the FTA 5310 funds for rural and small urban programs.
-DRPT is the designated recipient for the FTA 5310 funds allocated to the Hampton Roads, Richmond, and Roanoke urbanized areas.
-The FTA funding awarded to DRPT is distributed to DRPT recipients through DRPT's application process using OLGA.
-All applications are due by 11:59pm February 1 or the first business day following February 1.
-The 5303 application for MPO funding is the only exception to this- with their submission deadline being May 1 of each year (to allow the Unified Planning Work Programs (UPWP) to be approved by the MPOs).
-Any changes to this schedule will be communicated in advance and will also be displayed in OLGA.
+1. DRPT is the direct recipient for some FTA program funds, which are then distributed to subrecipients throughout Virginia.
+These FTA programs include: 5303 and 5311.
+The FTA funding awarded to DRPT is distributed to DRPT recipients through DRPT's application process using WebGrants.
+All applications are due by 11:59pm February 1.
+5303 applications for MPO funding are the sole exceptions to the February 1st deadline; these applications are due May 1st of each year (to allow the Unified Planning Work Programs

+(UPWP) to be approved by the MPOs).
+DRPT staff will communicate any changes in this schedule to grantees and will ensure the visibility of any changes in WebGrants.